Hawaii Rainbow Warriors and Rainbow Wahine: Softball

 The Hawaiʻi Rainbow Wāhine softball team is the NCAA Division I college softball team for the University of Hawaiʻi at Mānoa.
 They are currently coached by Bob Coolen.
 The team has made one appearance in the Women's College World Series in 2010.

 Men's volleyball

 The Hawaiʻi Rainbow Warriors volleyball team represents the University of Hawaiʻi at Mānoa in NCAA Division I college volleyball and play their home games at the Stan Sheriff Center.
 They are currently coached by Charlie Wade.
-The team has won back-to-back NCAA men's volleyball championships in 2021 and 2022.
+The team won back-to-back NCAA men's volleyball championships in 2021 and 2022.

 Women's volleyball

 The Hawaiʻi Rainbow Wāhine volleyball team represents the University of Hawaiʻi at Mānoa in NCAA Division I college volleyball and play their home games at the Stan Sheriff Center.
 They are currently coached by Robyn Ah Mow.
 The team is one of the most successful women's volleyball programs in the country having won 4 national championships (3 NCAA, 1 AIAW).
+The Rainbow Wāhine volleyball team has made the NCAA tournament every year since 1993.